 Online forms are generally easier to fill out, and they take much less time.
-So, we get higher conversion, just from that.
+So, they yield better conversions.

 Moreover, online forms can be embedded into pretty much any web page, allowing them to be far more reachable and relevant.